Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

 \subsection{Microlocalization of $\Di$}

-We assume in this section that $\X$ is a smooth and separated formal scheme of dimension $d$.
-The sheaf $\Dkq$ of differential operators with congruence level $k \in \N$ is locally defined by the following.
-For any affine open subset $U$ of $\X$ on which we have a system of local coordinates with derivations $\partial_1 , \dots , \partial_d$, we have
+Let $\X$ be a smooth, connected and quasi-compact formal curve over $\V$.
+The sheaf $\Dkq$ of differential operators with congruence level $k \in \N$ can be described locally by the following.
+For any affine open subset $U$ of $\X$ on which we have an \'etale coordinate with derivation $\partial$, the sections of $\Dkq$ on $U$ are given by